ythecombinator/safadometro/README.md

 [safadômetro](https://github.com/mabrasil/safadometro) is distributed under the MIT License, available in this repository.
 All contributions are assumed to be also licensed under the MIT License.

-> Please, don' use tabs.
-Tabs are from Satan.
-Use spaces.

 > Wesley Oliveira da Silva, also known as *Wesley Safadão*, is a Brazilian singer, songwriter, producer, and businessman.
 The *safadômetro* project does not have any rights over anything related to the him; images, logos, and everything related to the him have All Rights Reserved to *Wesley Safadão & Banda Garota Safada*.